surabhisnath/DBMS-HW1/README.md

-Refer to homework1.pdf for the praoblem statement
+Refer to Homework1.pdf for detailed praoblem statement